 École Polytechnique Fédérale de Lausanne (EPFL), one of the two Swiss Institutes of Technology offer Imperial students the opportunity to undertake a paid research placement at EPFL.

-Placements are from 3 months to 1 year in duration and students will receive a stipend and a contribution to travel costs.
+Placements are max.
+3 months in duration and students will receive a stipend and a contribution to travel costs.
 Placements are available to third and fourth year undergraduate and taught masters students.
 The working language for placements is English.
 The timing of the placements can be fully flexible.

 South and Southeast Asia